Contributed by Maine Historical Society

 About This Item

-- Title: Toy Len Goon, American Mother of the Year, 1952
+- Title: Toy Len Goon, American Mother of the Year, New York, 1952

 - Creator: International News Photos